Hair loss in women can lead to emotional distress. Understand the reasons for female hair loss and learn how to prevent hair loss in women.

 Stay away from high-heat styling

-Using too much heat to dry or style your hair can damage the strands, so it is important to avoid styling tools such as curling irons, hot straighteners, hair dryers and so on.
+Get rid of hair styling tools that use excess heat.
+Too much heat causes thermal damage to your hair, so it is important to avoid styling tools such as curling irons, hot straighteners, hairdryers and so on.

 Limit the use of chemical treatments